-I earned my PhD in accounting from the University of Waterloo in 2017 and earned my master's and bachelor's degree in economics from Fudan University in China.
+Dr. Chen earned his PhD in Accounting from the University of Waterloo in 2017 and his master's and bachelor's degree in Economics from Fudan University in China.

-My research interests include managerial discretion in disclosure and reporting, information content of accounting numbers, fair value accounting, accounting issues in financial reporting standards setting, and capital markets.
+Managerial discretion in financial reporting and disclosure, information content of accounting information, issues in accounting standard setting, and capital markets.

 Matthew Cedergren, Changling Chen, and Kai Chen.
 (2019).
 “The implication of unrecognized asset value on the relation between market valuation and debt valuation adjustment.”
 Review of Accounting Studies, 24(2), 426–455. https://doi.org/10.1007/s11142-019-9486-2.

 Kai Chen, Darren Henderson, and Christine Wiedman.
 (2022).
 “Voluntary disclosure of disaggregated balance sheet and cash flow information around restatements.”
 Accounting Horizons, 36(3), 45–70. https://doi.org/10.2308/HORIZONS-19-043.